Best Push Your Luck Board Games [2026]: Top 10 Ranked

 Player count: 2-4, plays well at all numbers

-Contrary to our previous entry, quacks are all about pushing your luck.
+Quacks are all about pushing your luck.
 You’re a quack, a producer and seller of potions at a medieval fair.
 Your goal?
 To brew a potion of all potions.
 The one to cure disease, madness, and old age.
-With this in mind, you try mixing and matching ingredient after ingredient, pushing the limit of the pot further.
+With this in mind, you try mixing and matching ingredients after ingredients, pushing the limit of the pot further.
 But beware, as the wrong ingredients (the white chips) can make your pot explode and leave you with nothing!

-As you draw chips, you will eventually also draw the white dangerous ones and if you have more than seven of those, your pot will explode.
-Therefore, calculating how many good and bad chips are still in your bag and the hope and excitement when you pull out just the chip you need provide highly exciting gameplay.
+As you draw chips, you will eventually also draw the dangerous white ones and if you have more than seven of those, your pot will explode.
+Therefore, estimating how many good and bad chips are still in your bag and the hope and excitement when you pull out just the chip you need provide highly exciting gameplay.

-And while some of the success comes down to luck, a lot of it also depends on which ingredients you buy in between rounds and put them into your bag.
+And while some of the success comes down to luck, you are also rewarded for the clever combination of ingredients you buy in between rounds and put them into your bag.
 It’s even more exhilarating when you pull the chips out in exactly the order you planned when you bought them, triggering the desired combos.

 On top of that, The Quacks of Quedlinburg is also very easy to learn and teach, thus making it perfect for family play.
 And while the more serious players will smirk at a relatively high dependence on luck and somewhat limited long-term appeal, they won’t be able to deny that playing The Quacks of Quedlinburg is one of the most fun things you can do as a board gamer.